jackocnr/intl-tel-input/README.md

 Type: `Array` Default: `["us", "gb"]`
 Specify the countries to appear at the top of the list.

+**responsiveDropdown**
+Type: `Boolean` Default: `false`
+Set the dropdown's width to be the same as the input.
+Useful for mobile devices etc.

 **validationScript**
 Type: `String` Default: `""` Example: `"lib/libphonenumber/build/isValidNumber.js"`
 Enable validation by specifying the URL to the included libphonenumber script.
 This ~200k script is fetched only when the page has finished loading (to prevent blocking), and is then accessible through the public `isValidNumber` function.